 Protect your eyes from contact with resin, hardeners, mixed epoxy, and sanding dust by wearing appropriate eye protection.
 If epoxy gets in your eyes, immediately flush them with water under low pressure for 15 minutes.
 If discomfort persists, seek medical attention.

 Avoid breathing concentrated vapors and sanding dust.
 All of our epoxies have a low volatile organic content (VOC), but vapors can build up in unvented spaces.
 Provide ample ventilation when working with epoxy in confined spaces, such as boat interiors.
-When you can’t adequately ventilate your workspace, wear an approved respirator with an organic vapor cartridge.
+When you can’t adequately ventilate your workspace, wear appropriate respiratory protection.

 Provide ventilation and wear a dust/mist mask or respirator when sanding epoxy, especially partially cured epoxy.
 Breathing partially cured epoxy dust increases your risk of sensitization.
 Although epoxy cures quickly to a sandable solid, it may take over two weeks at room temperature, or elevated-temperature post-curing, to cure completely.

 Avoid ingesting epoxy.
 Wash thoroughly after handling epoxy, especially before eating or smoking.
-If you swallow epoxy, drink large quantities of water, DO NOT induce vomiting.
+If you swallow epoxy, rinse your mouth with water.
+DO NOT induce vomiting.
 Hardeners are corrosive and can cause additional harm if vomited.
 Call a physician immediately.
 Refer to First Aid procedures on the Material Safety Data Sheet.

-Safely dispose of resin, hardener and empty containers.
+Safely dispose of resin, hardener, and empty containers.
 Puncture a corner of the can and drain residue into the appropriate new container of resin or hardener.
-Do not dispose of resin or hardener as liquids.
+Do not dispose of resin or hardener in the liquid state as standard workplace or household refuse.
 Mix and cure waste resin and hardener (in small quantities) to make a non-hazardous inert solid.
 CAUTION!
 Pots of curing epoxy can get hot enough to ignite surrounding combustible materials and give off hazardous fumes.
 Place pots of mixed epoxy in a safe and ventilated area, away from workers and combustible materials.
 Dispose of the solid mass only after it has completely cured and cooled.
 Follow federal, state or local disposal regulations.